Jeff-LeRoy/XML_Element_Parser/README.md

 ## Example

 ## Installation
 Requires [wxWidgets](https://www.wxwidgets.org/downloads/) GUI library.
 You will probably need to download and build the library from source yourself.
+I used wxWidgets-3.1.5 for XML_Element_Parser.

+Make sure the compiler knows where to look for the header file(s) for the library.

+Tell the linker where to look for the library file(s)